dojo/dojo.io/site/source/cookbook/widgets/i18n-use-localization.md

 ## Procedure

 1. Your localized strings must be part of your app bundle.
-To achieve this, add the following configuration to the file `.dojorc`:
+To achieve this, first add the following configuration to the file `.dojorc`:

 ```json
 {